 AlphaProfit uses its multi-dimensional sector evaluation and selection process to select industries and sectors with superior return potential.
 These selections help subscribers to protect and grow their assets with low volatility.

-AlphaProfit’s sector evaluation & selection process currently favors investments in the growth-oriented information technology sector and the value-oriented financial sector for 2020.
+AlphaProfit’s sector evaluation & selection process currently favors investments in the health care and information technology sectors for 2021.

-Investors can invest in Fidelity Select funds with latitude to invest across the entire sector such as Fidelity Select Financial Services (FIDSX) and Fidelity Select Technology (FSPTX) to profit from the above trends.
+Investors can invest in Fidelity Select funds with latitude to invest across the entire sector such as Fidelity Select Health Care (FSPHX) and Fidelity Select Technology (FSPTX) to profit from the above trends.